 What Was Served at High Tea?

-Since high tea was a proper meal for the working class during the 18th and 19th centuries it consisted of hearty foods like meats, pickles, bread, butter, cheese, and tea.
+Since high tea was a proper working class meal during the 18th and 19th centuries it consisted of hearty foods like meats, pickles, bread, butter, cheese, and tea.

 What Is The Menu For High Tea?

-As high tea was basically an evening meal, the emphasis was on simple, filling foods.
-Common foods for this meal were:
+As high tea was basically an evening meal, the emphasis was on simple, filling foods and hearty dishes.
+Common foods for this main meal of the day were:

 - Pickled fish